AAJGithub/Real-Time-Recs-UKDale/UK-Dale-Dataset-Analysis-and-Prediction/ChannelAnalysis/Apriori/README.md

 # Generate recommendations using Apriori (Association Pattern Mining) Algorithm

+This folder contains required files to generate recommendations using the Apriori algorithm.
+The file `Generate_Recommendations_Apriori.ipnyb` contains the relevant execution and generates the `Recommendations.csv` for every House.

 ## Prerequisites
   - Install mlxtend library
   - Execute `/Utils/Resampling_and_Generating_Appliance_on_off_Data.ipynb` to generate Channel_On_Off data